k-aguete/rostful/README.md

 The `--binary` option directs the client to use binary serialized messages instead of JSON.

 For debugging, the client can be used with the same ROS master as the server.
 Giving the `--test` option causes the client to append `_ws` to the names of the services/topics/actions it connects to, so they don't conflict with those being used by the server.

+The `--jwt` option enables the use of JSON Web Token for secure transmission.
+Client and Server have to enable this option to work properly.
+The `--jwt-key` defines the the key to encrypt the transmission in order to verify it.

 Web service/component description format
 ========================================